nwlandry/nwlandry.github.io/_pages/publications.md

 ## Articles

-**Nicholas Landry** and Juan G. Restrepo, *The effect of assortativity on the largest eigenvalue of random hypergraph models*, In Preparation

 **Nicholas Landry** and Juan G. Restrepo, *Hypergraph community structure and the emergence of polarization*, In Preparation

+**Nicholas Landry** and Juan G. Restrepo, *Hypergraph assortativity: the effect on the largest eigenvalue and a strategy for suppressing epidemics*, In Preparation

-Nicholas Landry, *The effect of time-dependent infectiousness on epidemic dynamics*, [ArXiV link](https://arxiv.org/abs/2106.10384)
+Nicholas Landry, *The effect of time-dependent infectiousness on epidemic dynamics*, [ArXiV:2106.10384](https://arxiv.org/abs/2106.10384), Submitted

-**Nicholas Landry** and Juan G. Restrepo, [*The effect of heterogeneity on hypergraph contagion models*](/assets/docs/the_effect_of_heterogeneity_on_hypergraph_contagion_models.pdf), Chaos, Volume 30, Number 10, October 2020, [https://doi.org/10.1063/5.0020034](https://doi.org/10.1063/5.0020034) and [ArXiV link](https://arxiv.org/abs/2006.15453)
+**Nicholas Landry** and Juan G. Restrepo, [*The effect of heterogeneity on hypergraph contagion models*](/assets/docs/the_effect_of_heterogeneity_on_hypergraph_contagion_models.pdf), Chaos, Volume 30, Number 10, October 2020, [https://doi.org/10.1063/5.0020034](https://doi.org/10.1063/5.0020034) and [ArXiV:2006.15453](https://arxiv.org/abs/2006.15453)

 **Nicholas W. Landry** and Marko Knezevic, [*Delineation of First-Order Elastic Property Closures for Hexagonal Metals Using Fast Fourier Transforms*](/assets/docs/materials-08-05303.pdf), Materials, Volume 8, No. 9, September 2015, Pages 6326-6345, [https://dx.doi.org/10.3390%2Fma8095303](https://dx.doi.org/10.3390%2Fma8095303)